Get an annual AARP membership for only $12. Limited time offer.

 >> Learn More: Eight helpful tips for budgeting on a fixed income

+With Consumer Cellular, you pay only for the data you need, which is convenient for older adults new to smartphones.
 If you need more data, we found that it’s easy to upgrade your plan.
-Consumer Cellular doesn’t make you sign a contract, and you can change your plan anytime.
+Consumer Cellular doesn’t make you sign a contract, unlike Verizon and AT&T, which require two-year contracts.
+Plus, you can change your plan anytime.
 If you choose Consumer Cellular’s unlimited data plan, your phone will work a little slower if you use over 50 GB of data.
 That’s a lot of data, so it’s unlikely you’d reach that threshold unless you have several phone lines on your plan.

 Based on our experience with Consumer Cellular, their service is a great deal if you use your phone for talking, texting, and light data usage but don’t need a lot of extra features.
 If you need a lot of data or want to use your phone for travel in Canada or Mexico, Visible might be the better carrier for you.